 John Gould (1804 – 1881) / William Matthew Hart (1830 – 1908) / Richard Bowdler Sharpe (1847 – 1909).

-Beautiful coloured print of a couple of Meyer’s ground thrushes from the famous work ‘The Birds of New Guinea and the adjacent Papuan Islands’ by John Gould.
+Beautiful colored print of a couple of Meyer’s ground thrushes from the rare ‘The Birds of New Guinea and the adjacent Papuan Islands’ by John Gould.

 1 in stock